open-education-hub/oer-template/README.md

 ## Publishing workflow

-Before building the repository you have to setup the following items
+Before building the repository you have to set up the following items:

 * select the GitHub Pages branch by following the [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) tutorial; you will have to set up the `gh-pages` branch as the publishing branch;
 * add a publishing key named `ACCESS_TOKEN` by following the [Automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) tutorial.